WillKoehrsen/willkoehrsen.github.io/_posts/2021-03-21-nyserda-tenant-energy-data-challenge.md

 The below stats show the expected change in consumption (positive values indicate a decrease in consumption) for every 10% decrease in occupancy.

-Tenant Meter | Decrease in consumption % for every 10% decrease in occupancy :--------------:|:---------------------------------------------------------------:
+Tenant Meter | Consumption Decrease % for 10% Occupancy Decrease :--------------:|:---------------------------------------------------------------:
+Average      |  3.10
 1-001        |  4.15
 1-002        |  2.77
 1-003        |  2.97